Grow Your Program

 Try to choose categories and subcategories that your average student (or their parent) might search for.

-The tips we’ve shared here will help you search engine optimize your course guide for 2022.
+The easy SEO tricks we’ve shared here will get you started.
+They’re a quick way to improve user experience and get seen on Google.
+But they’re just the beginning.
 Keep in mind that SEO is always evolving.
-What works now may not still be a best practice in three years.
-Keep an eye on the headlines to make sure you never miss an update.
-We’ll do our best to keep you informed as well.
+What works now may not be a best practice in three years.
+Watch the headlines to make sure you never miss an update.